wolverdude/GenSON/README.rst

 * ``"required"``
 * ``"anyOf"``

-You should be aware that this limited vocabulary could cause the generator to violate rules 1 and 2.
+You should be aware that this limited vocabulary could cause GenSON to violate rules 1 and 2.
 If you feed it schemas with advanced keywords, it will just blindly pass them on to the final schema.
 Note that ``"$ref"`` and ``id`` are also not supported, so GenSON will not dereference linked nodes when building a schema.

 Installation